 Some shows distribute their own tickets via their websites; others use ticket agencies, such as Audiences Unlimited and 1iota.
 Through Onset Productions, you may even get paid a stipend to be in the audience for shows like Lip-Sync Battle or various Food Network series.

-If you simply want to sit in the audience for popular game shows like Wheel of Fortune, The Price is Right, or Family Feud, check out TVtix.com and On-Camera Audiences.
+If you simply want to sit in the audience for popular game shows like Wheel of Fortune, The Price is Right, or Family Feud, check out Ticket Me Quick and On-Camera Audiences.
 Just keep in mind that show tapings are often overbooked, so a ticket is not always a guaranteed seat (show up a little early to keep your odds high).
-Most game shows require that audience members be at least 18, but both Wheel of Fortune and Jeopardy! welcome audience members as young as 8.
+Most game shows require that audience members be at least 18, but both Wheel of Fortune and Jeopardy!
+Welcome audience members as young as 8.

 Attending a TV show recording is great fun, but there are a few tips you can follow to make sure it’s memorable-and only in a good way.